thriveweb/passion-family-dental/content/pages/patient-info.md

     title: Claiming your health fund rebate
   - text: >-
-      In the event we are unable to accommodate your desired appointment time, our receptionist will offer to add your to our standby list.
+      In the event we are unable to accommodate your desired appointment time, our receptionist will offer to add you to our standby list.
 Our standby list ensures you will be offered your preferred appointment time should it become available.
 Our receptionist will ask your preferences for day and time and also check how much notice you require.
 This way we will not